iansinnott/obsidian-meta-plugin/README.md

 So, you should be skeptical of **_any plugin_** you install.

-With that said, let's talk about the excitement OMP brings to the picture.
-OMP gives an AI access to all these superpowers.
+With that said, let's talk about the excitement Vibesidian brings to the picture.
+Vibesidian gives an AI access to all these superpowers.
 This is how the AI is able to modify Obsidian on your behalf, however, it means that AI responses can have **real-world impact** on your computer.

 ### Hallucinations